Geocentrism: Ptolemaic model

 Although the basic tenets of Greek geocentrism were established by the time of Aristotle, the details of his system did not become standard.
-The Ptolemaic system, developed by the Hellenistic astronomer Claudius Ptolemaeus in the 2nd century AD finally standardised geocentrism.
-His main astronomical work, the Almagest, was the culmination of centuries of work by Hellenic, Hellenistic and Babylonian astronomers.
-For over a millennium European and Islamic astronomers assumed it was the correct cosmological model.
+The Ptolemaic system, written down by the Hellenistic astronomer Claudius Ptolemaeus in the 2nd century AD, finally standardized geocentrism.
+The key work describing the system only survives via an Arabic translation of a book named Planetary Hypothesis.

+For over a millennium, European and Islamic astronomers assumed it was the correct cosmological model.
 Because of its influence, people sometimes wrongly think the Ptolemaic system is identical with the geocentric model.

 Ptolemy argued that the Earth was a sphere in the center of the universe, from the simple observation that half the stars were above the horizon and half were below the horizon at any time (stars on rotating stellar sphere), and the assumption that the stars were all at some modest distance from the center of the universe.
 If the Earth were substantially displaced from the center, this division into visible and invisible stars would not be equal.